Bishop Mule Days: Later years

 2020 saw the COVID-19 pandemic as grounds for cancellation & deferral to 2021.

 Parade

 The annual Bishop Mule Days parade takes place on the Saturday morning before Memorial Day.
 The parade route runs north on U.S. Route 395 through downtown Bishop.
 No motorized vehicles or floats are allowed; all entries must either be on foot, or use mules or horses.
 The 2010 parade had 110 units, including 18 mule pack strings from commercial pack stations and government agencies including the United States Forest Service, the National Park Service and the Mountain Warfare Training Center operated by the United States Marine Corps.
 Many historic mule-drawn and horse-drawn vehicles participate.
-Although most parade units are from California, units from Idaho, Nevada, Iowa, Arizona, Oregon and Utah participated in 2010.
+Although most parade units are from California, units from Idaho, Nevada, Iowa, Arizona, Oregon and Utah participated in 2010.On the event of the 50th anniversary in 2019, a twenty-mule team hauled a reproduction train of borax wagons.
+The two borax wagons and water wagon were built over a period of several years in the 2010s at Engels Coach Shop in Joliet, Montana, accurately copying the originals that are on display at Furnace Creek in Death Valley, California.